MarsicoFL/mispitools/README.md

 <!-- badges: end -->

 ## About mispitools
-'mispitools' is an open source package written in R statistical language.
-It consist in a set of decision making tools to conduct missing person searches.
-It allows computing several features, from preliminary investigation data based LRs to optimal LR threshold for declaring potential matches in DNA-based database search. mispitools imports forrel, https://doi.org/10.1016/j.fsigen.2020.102376, and pedtools packages, https://doi.org/10.1016/C2020-0-01956-0.
+'mispitools' is an open-source package written in the R statistical language.
+It consists of a collection of decision-making tools designed for conducting missing person searches.
+The package enables the computation of various features, ranging from preliminary investigation data-based likelihood ratios (LRs) to the optimal LR threshold for identifying potential matches in DNA-based database searches.

+'mispitools' imports two additional packages, namely forrel (https://doi.org/10.1016/j.fsigen.2020.102376) and pedtools (https://doi.org/10.1016/C2020-0-01956-0).

-More recently 'mispitools' incorporates preliminary investigation data based LRs.
-Statistical weight of different traces of evidence such as biological sex, age and hair color are presented.
+In its most recent update, 'mispitools' incorporates preliminary investigation data-based LRs, presenting the statistical weight of different traces of evidence, such as biological sex, age, and hair color.

-For citing mispitools please use the following references: Marsico and Caridi, 2023, http://dx.doi.org/10.2139/ssrn.4331033, and  Marsico, Vigeland et al. 2021, https://doi.org/10.1016/j.fsigen.2021.102519.
+To properly cite 'mispitools,' please refer to the following references: Marsico and Caridi, 2023 (http://dx.doi.org/10.2139/ssrn.4331033), and Marsico, Vigeland et al. 2021 (https://doi.org/10.1016/j.fsigen.2021.102519).

 ## Installation

-The goal of mispitools is to bring a simulation framework for decision making in missing person identification cases.
-You can install it from CRAN typing on your R command line:
+The objective of mispitools is to provide a simulation framework for decision-making in missing person identification cases.
+You can install it from CRAN by typing the following command on your R command line:

 ``` r
 install.packages("mispitools")
 library(mispitools)
 ```

-You can install too the
-versions under development (unstable) of mispitools from [Github](https://github.com/MarsicoFL/mispitools/)
+You can also install the unstable versions of mispitools from  [Github](https://github.com/MarsicoFL/mispitools/) by using the following command:
-with:

 ``` r
 install.packages("devtools")
 library(devtools)
 install_github("MarsicoFL/mispitools")
 ```

-Now you can analyze the mispitools documentation, it has a description for all functions and parameters.
+Now you can analyze the mispitools documentation, which provides descriptions for all functions and parameters.

 ```r
 ?mispitools
 ```

-NOTE: These packages should be directly, if not previously, installed as dependencies with mispitools.
-Nevertheless, in some cases it is necesary to install them manually (specially if you are installing the under development version from github).
-This could be done with the following lines:
+NOTE: These packages should be installed automatically as dependencies with mispitools.
+However, in some cases, it may be necessary to install them manually, especially if you are installing the development version from GitHub.
+You can do this by using the following lines:

 ```r
 install.packages("ggplot2")